Manual test syntax

 A step can span more than one line.
 You do not need to put a hyphen and space on other lines if a step continues.

-Tip: When working in text view, a red X displays next to any lines with syntax or logic errors.
+Tip: When working in text view, an error symbol (X) is displayed in lines that contain syntax or logic errors.
 For example, a call step cannot call its own test.

 Back to top